 Besides, a pickup that’s too close to the strings can kill your sustain since the strong magnetic field will cause the string to stop vibrating prematurely.

 If you set both pickups to the same height, the neck pickup will always be louder than the bridge pickup.
-You can balance this by setting the neck pickup a little lower than the bridge pickup.
+You can balance this by setting the neck pickup slightly lower than the bridge pickup.
 Also, when you have both pickups selected simultaneously, you can adjust the tone by changing the heights of the two pickups so that the mix is more balanced.

 What it comes down to is the personal preference in tone and output.
 The specs put forth by the manufacturers are merely starting points to depart from.
 They’re not ironclad settings.

-Considerations for Single Coil pickups
+Considerations for Single Coil Pickups

 It will take some experimentation to arrive at the perfect balance of tone and volume while still maintaining accurate intonation.
-Remember, the strong magnets used in single-coil pickups can cause sharp intonation if they are positioned too close to the strings.
+Remember, the strong magnets used in single-coil pickups can cause sharp intonation if positioned too close to the strings.

 After you make adjustments, check the tone of your guitar each time and keep fine-tuning it.
 It may take a while before you arrive at the perfect mix for your preference, but it is achievable.